asmusz-adobe/AdobeSign-Resources/Partner oAuth Walkthrough.md

 ### Setting up a partner oAuth application
 ####
 ####
-1. Read the [Adobe Sign oAuth doc](https://secure.echosign.com/public/static/oauthDoc) Start here to get an “overview” but don’t stress as there are more details the below to help walk you through it.
+1. Read the [Adobe Sign oAuth doc](https://secure.echosign.com/public/static/oauthDoc) Start here to get an “overview” but don’t stress as there are more details below to help walk you through it.
 2. Create a “partner" app in your dev account The necessary first action.[->](https://github.com/skaboy71/AdobeSign-resources/blob/master/Partner%20oAuth%20Walkthrough.md#create-partner-app-in-your-dev-account)
 3. Configure oAuth for the new app What permissions and access level do you need for your application?[->](https://github.com/skaboy71/AdobeSign-resources/blob/master/Partner%20oAuth%20Walkthrough.md#configure-oauth-for-the-new-app)
 4. Add link to your platform for oAuth request This is how your customer’s will need to start the oAuth process.[->](https://github.com/skaboy71/AdobeSign-resources/blob/master/Partner%20oAuth%20Walkthrough.md#add-link-to-your-platform-for-oauth-request)